awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-console.md

 **Important**
 If you create the role programmatically instead of in the IAM console, then you have an option to add a `Path` of up to 512 characters in addition to the `RoleName`, which can be up to 64 characters long\.
 However, to use a role with the Switch Role feature in the IAM console, the combined `Path` and `RoleName` cannot exceed 64 characters\.
 This is a limit of the browser cookies that store the role name\.

-1. \(Optional\) Type text that you want to appear on the navigation bar in place of your user name when this role is active\.
+1. <a name="StepJumpToHere"></a>\(Optional\) Type text that you want to appear on the navigation bar in place of your user name when this role is active\.
 A name is suggested, based on the account and role information, but you can change it to whatever has meaning for you\.
 You can also select a color to highlight the display name\.
 The name and color can help remind you when this role is active, which changes your permissions\.
 For example, for a role that gives you access to the test environment, you might specify a **Display Name** of **Test** and select the green **Display Color**\.
 For the role that gives you access to production, you might specify a **Display Name** of **Production** and select red as the **Display Color**\.

 1. Click **Switch Role**\.
 The display name and color replace your user name on the navigation bar, and you can start using the permissions that the role grants you\.